Why the term 'genocide' matters in Ukraine war

 The convention was the work of, among others, a Polish Jew whose family was murdered by Nazi Germany and its accomplices.
 The advocates pushed for something that would make the world not just condemn but actually prevent and ensure prosecution for future genocides.

-In comments Tuesday, Biden accused Russian President Vladimir Putin of trying to "wipe out the idea of even being a Ukrainian."
+In comments on Tuesday, Biden accused Russian President Vladimir Putin of trying to "wipe out the idea of even being a Ukrainian."

 Other world leaders have not gone as far.
 British Prime Minister Boris Johnson has said Russia's behaviour in Ukraine "doesn't look far short of genocide," but the UK has not officially used the term, saying only a court can make such a designation.

 A look at what's involved in that decision, and what it means when a world leader declares a genocide: